Dursley

-Dursley is a market town and civil parish in southern Gloucestershire, England, almost equidistant from the cities of Bristol and Gloucester.
+Dursley is a market town and civil parish in the Stroud District of Gloucestershire, England.
+It lies between the cities of Bristol and Gloucester.
 It is under the northeast flank of Stinchcombe Hill, and about 4 mi southeast of the River Severn.
-The town is adjacent to Cam which, though a village, is a slightly larger community in its own right.
+The town is adjacent to the village of Cam.
 The population of Dursley was 7,463 at the 2021 Census.

 History

+The name Dursley derives from the Old English deorsigeslēah meaning 'Deorsige's wood or clearing'.